chipincode/sinful-math/README.md

 sinful-math for node and the browser
 ------------------------------------

+This project provides simple, safe floating-point math operations with little overhead.
+You get basic arithmetic operations without having to store your numbers in special objects.

-The functions defined here have their roots in the [sinful.js](http://guipn.github.com/sinful.js/) project.
-sinful.js is a functional javascript library that extends the prototypes of the built-in types to provide functional settings similar to Haskell's, and provide for clear, concise and expressive code.
-For detailed information on the API, usage, contributors, license, etc., please dive into the [wiki](https://github.com/guipn/sinful.js/wiki/_pages).
+The functions defined here have their roots in the [sinful.js](http://guipn.github.com/sinful.js/) project.  sinful.js is a functional javascript library that extends the prototypes of the built-in types to provide functional settings similar to Haskell's, and provide for clear, concise and expressive code.
+For detailed information on sinful.js, its API, usage, contributors, license, etc., please dive into the [wiki](https://github.com/guipn/sinful.js/wiki/_pages).

 ###Usage